 "Jesus said: 'You are badly misled, because you fail to understand the Scriptures or the power of God.' " —Mark 12:24

 Jesus said to the Sadducees and has said to each of us: "You are very much mistaken" (Mk 12:27).
 When Jesus shows His love for us by telling us we're wrong, do we thank Him or do we ignore Him?
 When Jesus criticizes us for not understanding "the Scriptures or the power of God" (Mk 12:24), do we persist in denial and become defensive, or do we repent of making a pretense of religion by negating its power?
-(2 Tm 3:5) Are we trying to understand the Scriptures, or will the indictment against us on Judgment Day be: "Ignorance of the Scriptures is ignorance of Christ"?
-(Catechism, 133)
+(2 Tm 3:5) Are we trying to understand the Scriptures, or will the indictment against us on Judgment Day be: "Ignorance of Scripture is ignorance of Christ"? (quoted from St. Jerome)

 Prayer: Jesus, please correct me.

 Promise: "I remind you to stir into flame the gift of God bestowed when my hands were laid on you.
 The Spirit God has given us is no cowardly Spirit, but rather One that makes us strong, loving, and wise." —2 Tm 1:6-7